etherkit/Si5351Arduino/README.md

 All CLK outputs are set to 0 Hz and disabled.

+Default drive strength is 2 mA on each output.

 Constraints
 -----------
 * Two multisynths cannot share a PLL with when both outputs are >= 100 MHz.
 The library will refuse to set another multisynth to a frequency in that range if another multisynth sharing the same PLL is already within that frequency range.